Many of our Facebook followers are moving towards freedom from debt with...

 There are two main reasons for introducing Universal Credit; firstly to simplify the benefits system, and secondly to improve the incentive to work.

-A small pilot will begin from April onwards in Greater Manchester.
-This will test the system with local authorities, employers and claimants in the real world to see if it all works.
-It’ll then be more widely introduced from October.
+A small pilot began in April in Greater Manchester.
+This tested the system with local authorities, employers and claimants in the real world to see if it all worked.
+It was then more widely introduced from that October.

 Currently benefits are paid weekly, fortnightly or four-weekly.
-Universal Credit will combine all the benefits it replaces into one payment that’ll be paid calendar monthly.
+Universal Credit combines all the benefits it replaces into one payment, paid calendar monthly.
+Payments are made directly to bank, building society or credit union accounts.
+If you don’t have one of these

 The change to monthly payments is designed to encourage people to manage their money.
 It is also more similar to the way wages are paid.
 This includes paying housing payments to the claimant, for them to then pay to their landlords.